linqs/pacman/README.md

 This project has been built up from the work of many people.
 Here are just a few that we know about:
  - The Berkley AI Lab for starting this project.
 Primarily John Denero and Dan Klein.
- - Barak Michener for providing improved graphics and debugging help.
+ - Barak Michener for providing the original graphics and debugging help.
- - Ed Karuna for providing improved graphics and debugging help.
+ - Ed Karuna for providing the original graphics and debugging help.
  - Jeremy Cowles for implementing an initial tournament infrastructure.
  - LiveWires for providing some code from a Pacman implementation (used / modified with permission).
  - The LINQS lab from UCSC.